128technology/docs/docs/intro_installation_aws.md

 sidebar_label: Installing from the AWS Marketplace
 ---

-Partnering with Amazon, you can install a 128T Conductor and a 128T Session Smart Router using Amazon Web Services (AWS).
+Partnering with Amazon, you can install a Conductor and a Session Smart Router (SSR) using Amazon Web Services (AWS).
 AWS is a secure cloud platform that offers computing power, data storage, content delivery, flexibility, scalability, and reliability for software products.
 :::note
 For more information on Amazon Web Services, refer to the [AWS website](https://aws.amazon.com/what-is-aws/).
 :::